captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What do you mean?
 ---
 ## ROBYN:
 Well if it's a Friday night and you're texting him and you're calling him, is something the matter?

 (A beat.)

+nnnn
+ 29
 ---
 ## SHARON:
 I just think it's a good thing for us to stay in touch.
 For a mother and a son to stay in touch.
 Don't you?
 ---
 ## ROBYN:
-Yeah.
+Ye a h .
 Yes.
 I do.
-But it might be heiter to stay in touch on a Thursday.
+But it might be better to stay in touch on a Thursday.
-Or in the moming.
+Or in the morning.
 You know?
 (A beat.)
 ---
 ## SHARON:
-(Completely unconvineed and kind of upset.)
+(Completely unconvinced and kind of upset.)
 No, sure, of course.
 (A beat.)
-(---
-## ROBYN:
-sits back down.)
+(ROBYN sits back down.)
 ---
 ## ROBYN:
 Is he dating someone?